 Pecan & Cherry Stuffed Acorn Squash – It’s not my Mother’s Stuffed Acorn Squash!
 It’s a delightfully easy, sweet and savory dish!Jump to Recipe

+Just like everybody else, I often find it hard to come up with ideas for dinner.
 I was looking for something to inspire me to make dinner and I had just read about this garlicky, salty skillet bread on the Food In Books blog.
 It was amazing!
 I served it with herbed olive oil that I made with parmesan, Italian seasoning, salt, pepper, and crushed red pepper.
 Thanks Food In Books, for the inspiration!!!

 So I had bread, now what!?